-As a group, board members provide organizational leadership by developing and reviewing board policies, communicating with the executive director, and monitoring the organization’s finances.
+As a group, board members meet 4-6 times a year to provide organizational leadership (via policy governance) by developing and reviewing board policies, communicating with the executive director, and monitoring the organization’s finances.

 |Penny Meints (Board Treasurer) is Manager of IT and Payroll Services for Warmels & Comstock, PLLC in East Lansing.
 She has a long history with Michigan Audubon.
 She volunteered and worked in the Michigan Audubon office when it was located in the Kalamazoo Nature Center, led a few field trips for campouts, and served on the Board years ago.
 Penny lives in the DeWitt area and loves birding, botanizing and travelling Michigan.|

-|Mike Bishop (Board Secretary) is a professor in the Biology Dept. at Alma College and the director of the Alma College Bird Observatory.
+|Mike Bishop is a professor in the Biology department at Alma College and the director of the Alma College Bird Observatory.
 Mike has been on and off of the Whitefish Point Bird Observatory board since 1998.
-Mike is also on the board of Michigan Birds and Natural History as the peer-review editor.
-Aside from birds Mike has no other interests.|
+Mike is also on the board of Michigan Birds and Natural History as the peer-review editor and MA Board Liaison.
+Aside from birds, Mike has no other interests.|

-|Rich Bailhe was elected to the in Board in 2014.
+|Rich Bailhe (Board Secretary) was elected to the in Board in 2014.
 He has worked in public schools his entire career in various capacities.
 He began as an upper elementary teacher, got involved in union advocacy, and then became a labor relations consultant.
 He has represented school boards working for the Michigan Association of School Boards and unions working for the Michigan Education Association.
 Currently retired, Rich has a wide variety of interests, passions, and hobbies with birding being one that he discovered in the last few years.
 He loves spending time with his 3 children, Ben, Monique, and Mitch.|

 |Rosann Kovalcik has been on our board since 2013.
-She has owned Wild Birds Unlimited of Grosse Pointe Woods for 23 years, where she “Brings People & Nature Together”.
-During that same time Rosann has been bringing birds into peoples’ lives outside her store through bird walks, donations of bird feeding supplies to nature centers and presenting a variety of programs geared towards attracting birds.
+She has owned Wild Birds Unlimited of Grosse Pointe Woods for 25 years, where she “Brings People & Nature Together”.
+During that time, Rosann has been bringing birds into people's lives outside her store through bird walks, donations of bird feeding supplies to nature centers, and through presenting a variety of programs geared towards attracting birds and creating backyard bird habitat.
 Aside from birding, Rosann enjoys camping, kayaking and spending time with her family.|